 Principle Concerning Key difference Period of non compliance 2.
-Board 2.8 Composition and Performance A majority of the board The Board Charter specifies a minimum of two independent directors.
-At all relevant should be independent directors.
-As Seeka's foundation business is kiwifruit, the Board considers it appropriate to have a mix of directors with extensive experience in kiwifruit production and handling, who in the normal course of business would supply Seeka with produce from their ongoing orcharding interests.
+Board 2.8 A majority of the board should be independent directors.
+A majority of the board The Constitution and Board Charter specify a minimum of two independent directors.
+At all relevant As Seeka's foundation business is kiwifruit, the Board considers it appropriate to have a mix of directors with extensive experience in kiwifruit production and handling, who in the normal course of business would supply Seeka with produce from their ongoing orcharding interests.
 The Board must also appropriately represent large shareholders. times The specified minimum of two independent directors provides the flexibility to meet these two criteria, while also ensuring Board decisions reflect the best interests of Seeka and its security holders.
-Currently, four directors are deemed non-independent; two for their extensive interests in orchards that supply Seeka (industry expertise), one an appointee of a large shareholder (market expertise), and one that has extensive interests in orchards that supply Seeka as well as being an appointee of a large shareholder (industry expertise).
-Three of the seven directors (a minority) are independent.
+From 1 January to 1 September 2021, only three out of seven directors (a minority) were deemed independent and four non-independent; two for their extensive interests in orchards that supply Seeka (industry expertise), one an appointee of a large shareholder (market expertise), and one that has extensive interests in orchards that supply Seeka as well as being an appointee of a large shareholder (industry expertise).
+Since the appointment of an independent director on 1 September 2021, four out of eight directors were deemed non-independent (even split).
 3. Board Committees 3.3 Remuneration committee should have a majority of independent directors.
 To manage workload across the Board, the charter only specifies an independent chair.
 The current remuneration committee does comply with the code by having an independent chair, an independent director and a non-independent director.
-At all relevant times 3.4 Standing nominations committee with a majority of independent directors.
+At all relevantimes 3.4 Standing nominations committee with a majority of independent directors.
 Nominations Committee Charter allows for the formation of an ad-hoc committee as required.
 To manage workload across the Board, the charter only specifies an independent chair.
-At all relevant times 4.
-Reporting and Disclosure 4.3 Non-financial disclosures, including environmental, economic and social sustainability risks.
-Seeka currently provides extensive reports on non-financial information to shareholders and other stakeholders.
-Seeka's sustainability team under the guidance of the Board sustainability committee is developing a formal environmental, social and governance (ESG) reporting framework, with the second ESG report published in this document.
-At all relevant times 8.
-Shareholder Rights and Relations 8.5 Notices of shareholder meetings given at least 20 working days prior to meeting Following implementation of Alert Level 4, on 31 March 2020 Seeka withdrew its notice for a physical annual shareholders meeting and issued a new notice for an online meeting to be held 17 April 2020.
-The new notice was issued less than 20 working days prior to the meeting.
-Seeka intends to provide shareholders with at 31 March 2020 least 20 working days' notice of shareholder meetings where practicable.
+At all relevan times 8.
+Shareholder Rights and Relations 8.4 If seeking additional equity capital, issuers should offer further equity securities to existing equity security holders on a pro rata basis.
+On 4 May 2021, Seeka issued 7,042,574 new ordinary shares (with shareholder approval) which were exchanged for OPAC shares, and on 22 November a further 639,302 shares which were exchanged with cash for Orangewood shares.
+The Board considered these issues were an effective method to secure the amalgamation of these two businesses, would benefit all shareholders from the enlarged Seeka business and, as most OPAC and Orangewood shareholders are also growers, supports their supply of kiwifruit and further strengthens Seeka's alignment with growers.
+4 May 2021 and 22 November 2021 8.5 Notices of shareholder meetings given at least 20 working days prior to meeting On 30 March 2021, Seeka issued a notice for the annual shareholders meeting for 16 April 2021.
+The notice was less than 20 working days prior to the ASM.
+It was issued later than customary so Seeka could include a resolution relating to the proposed OPAC acquisition and share issue that was announced five days prior.
+Seeka intends to provide shareholders with at least 20 working days' notice of 30 March 20 shareholder meetings where practicable.